tyreelab/academic-kickstart/content/genealogy_research/profiles/jessiespeight1867.md

 * Hugh Speight was born on the 4th of July in 1904 [^9].
 Hugh married [Katrena Rosalind Bardsley]({{< ref "/genealogy_research/profiles/katrenabardsley1905.md" >}}) on the 11th of March, 1930 [^10] and together they had one daughter Deirdre Mignon Speight, born in 1932.
 Hugh died on the 1st of February 1969 [^11].

 * Colin John Speight was born on the 16th of November in 1907 [^12].
-Colin married Elinore Dorothy Lee in 1934 [^13], and together they had 4 children.
+Colin married Elinore Dorothy Lee on the 7th of June in 1934 [^13], and together they had 4 children.
 Colin died on the 4th of September 1995 [^14].

 * Winifred Jessie Speight was born on the 2nd of November in 1910 [^15].
 Winifred married Glynne Mansell Lloyd on the 10th of April in 1935 [^16], and together they had three sons.
 Winifred died in 2004 [^17].